 700 million euros for Ionity

-Ionity is a joint venture of BMW, Ford, Hyundai, Mercedes-Benz and Volkswagen and was founded in 2017.
+Ionity is a joint venture between BMW, Ford, Hyundai, Mercedes-Benz and Volkswagen and was founded in 2017.
 Drivers can charge their electric cars with electricity from renewable sources at more than 1,500 charging stations in 24 countries.

 Newsletter